-Cycling BC generally uses the CCA and UCI competition rules with very little modification to govern its races.
+Cycling BC generally uses the Canadian Cycling Association (CCA) and UCI competition rules with very little modification to govern its races.
 In principle, we believe that riders benefit more from consistent application of the international rules for the sport, rather than by having a separate provincial rulebook.
 This way, should BC riders travel to race in other provinces or countries, they can reasonably expect that the rules are about the same as in British Columbia.

 However, there are a few circumstances that do require rules specific to racing in BC.
 The text of all such rules can be found below.